typex1/DynamoDB-Movies-Python/README.md

 # DynamoDB-Movies-Python

-This repo is giving you all the needed Python files mentioned in the official AWS DynamoDB tutorial https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStarted.Python.01.html to enable you to get up to speed quickly.
+This repo is giving you all the needed Python files mentioned in the official AWS DynamoDB tutorial https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStarted.Python.01.html to enable you to get up to speed quickly. - You do not need to copy them from the web pages.

 Some adaptions and comments from my side: